Natrone Means: Professional career

-Means played from 1993 to 1995 for the Chargers, and was a Pro Bowl selection in 1994 after leading his team to Super Bowl XXIX versus the San Francisco 49ers, only to lose 49-26.
+Means played from 1993 to 1995 for the Chargers, and was a Pro Bowl selection in 1994 after leading his team to the Super Bowl XXIX going up against the San Francisco 49ers, only to lose 49–26.
 Scoring a touchdown in the Super Bowl, he broke William Perry's record for the youngest player to score a touchdown in the Super Bowl at age 22.
-This was eventually broken by 21-year-old Jamal Lewis in Super Bowl XXXV.
+This was eventually broken by 21-year-old Jamal Lewis in the Super Bowl XXXV.
 He was waived by San Diego before the 1996 season and signed with the Jaguars.
 Means returned to San Diego as an unrestricted free agent in 1998, but left as a free agent for the Panthers in 2000.
-He retired at the end of the 2000 season.
+He retired at the end of the season in 2000.

-Means was named to the San Diego Chargers 50th Anniversary Team in 2009.
+Means was named in the San Diego Chargers 50th Anniversary Team in 2009.
 He was a finalist in 2012 to be inducted into the Chargers Hall of Fame.